hugzsoubrier/hugzsoubrier/README.md

 - 🌊 Currently based in Paris 🇫🇷 , but feeling more Mediterranean than anything else

-- 📝 Check out my [academic website](https://www.hugzsoubrier.com/) for my CV, publications and some work I have done or drop me an email: hugo.soubrier@epicentre.msf
+- 📝 Check out my [academic website](https://www.hugzsoubrier.com/) for some of my work or drop me an email: hugo.soubrier@epicentre.msf